 When it comes to largemouth bass, size does matter.
 George Perry is the world record holder for the largest bass caught in 1932.
-Perry bagged a largemouth bass in Lake Montgomery, an 880-acre reservoir in Georgia, U.S. His fish weighed 22.4 pounds.
-But, what’s more, impressive about this story is that George Perry was not even a competitive angler as we understand it today.
+Perry bagged a largemouth bass in Montgomery Lake, an 880-acre reservoir in Georgia, U.S. His fish weighed 22 pounds and 4 ounces.
+But, what’s more impressive about this story is that George Perry was not even a competitive angler as we understand it today.
 He was just an ordinary guy wanting to catch a fish for dinner.
-And yet Perry’s fish has held the official world record for over 80 years.
+Yet Perry’s fish has held the official world record for over 90 years.

 The Story Behind the Largest Largemouth Bass Ever Caught

 The crazy thing is that George’s fish might never have made it into the record books.
-But luckily, he heard about a big fish contest held by Field and Stream (a popular magazine of that time) at the time.
+Luckily, however, he heard about a big fish contest held by Field and Stream magazine at the time.
 So he entered the fish, and even though there was no photo to back up the claim, the measurements and weight of the fish were enough to win the contest.
 The prize was some clothing and a shotgun with shells, but the best part was that George Perry and his largemouth bass made the history books that day.